Little Bits of History

 Ulysses - In 1922, Ulysses by James Joyce was published.

-February 3: Constitutionally Taxing – In 1913, the Sixteenth Amendment passes, creating the US income tax.
+February 3: Constitutionally Taxing – In 1913, the Sixteenth Amendment passed, creating the US income tax.

 Show Me the Money – In 1690, the Massachusetts Colony issued a new currency, America’s first paper money.